NB: These notes are provided, and any sizes or weights are given, as a guide only.

 Small pieces can vary considerably.
 Some can be quite heavy [e.g. Bronzes].

-An agreement with the customer as to the date and time of the delivery must be agreed.
+An agreement with the customer as to the costs, date and time of the delivery must be agreed.

 Some artists use couriers for some work, and this normally involves the artist being responsible for the packing and direct cost of courier/carrier services, and advising the customer of the date of delivery, to receive and sign for the package.
 Any damage caused by this method must be reported immediately to the artist and/or courier immediately.